-The 7-Day Significant Fire Potential is a simpler subset of the more detailed daily Fire Activity Forecast mentioned above.
+The 7-Day Significant Fire Potential is a simpler subset of the more detailed Fire Activity Forecast mentioned above.
 Both the 7-Day and Fire Activity Forecast attempt to anticipate the conditions under which initiation of new significant fires is most likely.
+Growth of already-established fires is not included.
 This is done objectively with a mathematical model that computes daily weighted contributions of the observed and forecasted elements below:

 "Significant fires" are defined in the NWCG glossary as those fires large and costly enough to warrant movement of firefighting resources from outside the area where the fire originates.
-In practice, NWCC designates the 95th percentile size of daily largest fires in each PSA.
-The FPA fires database that was used to help develop the fire size criteria.
+In practice, NWCC designates the 95th percentile size of daily largest fires in each PSA as a "significant fire."
+The FPA fires database published by Karen Short was used to help develop the fire size criteria for each PSA.

-See the appendix for a PSA boundaries map and their significant (95th percentile) fire sizes.
+See the appendix for a PSA boundaries map and their significant (95th percentile fire sizes and the fire danger indices used for fire potential rating.

-A daily risk factor of the potential of significant fires is forecast for each PSA out to 10 days in the future based on its unique contributing factors identified above.
+A daily significant fire probability (in percent) is forecast each day for each PSA out to 10 days in the future.
+Significant fire probability is based on PSA-dependent combinations of the contributing factors identified above.
+Some factors are weighted more heavily than others.

-The daily risk factor for each Predictive Service Area is denoted in the 7-Day products published by Predictive Services in varying colors based on their daily risk ranking.
-Risk factors above 20% are called "high risk" days for elevated risk of initiation of new large fires.
+Significant fire probabilities for each Predictive Service Area are denoted in products published by Predictive Services by varying colors based on their daily risk ranking.